jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

 + mcrtdll.patch                                                # Allow specifying newer MSVCRT versions with -mcrtdll=
 + dw2-reg-frame.patch                                          # Prevent DW2 frame register/unregister from getting mistakenly stripped
 + libgfortran.patch                                            # Allow libgfortran to use umask semantics on MinGW64 but not on MinGW32
-+ mingw32-float.h.patch                                        # Fix inclusion of GCC float.h before MinGW.org float.h
 + ssp-wincrypt.patch                                           # Include wincrypt.h for libssp
-+ ada-unicode.patch                                            # Fix the include and define order in ada headers to allow Unicode TCHAR detection to work under MinGW.org
-+ mingw-wformat.patch                                          # Add MinGW-specific format attributes to GCC's formatted printf checking
-+ mingw32-ada-socket.patch                                     # Fix headers so that winsock constants are correctly found and used in Ada runtime.
 + libobjc-install.patch                                        # Allow the libobjc DLL to be stripped when installed
-+ Relocate-libintl.patch                                       # Makes libintl resources in Windows binaries automatically relocatable
 + branch-clone_function_name_1-Retain-any-stdcall-suffix.patch # Preserve stdcall @n suffixes at the end of function names when cloning
-+ libstdc__-in-out.patch                                       # Don't use Microsoft-reserved `__in` or `__out` as variable names
 + fix-libatomic-building-for-threads-win32.patch               # Build libatomic with pthreads on Windows
 + ktietz-libgomp.patch                                         # Zero allocated memory in libgomp and run DejaGNU tests if desired
 + gcc-libgomp-ftime64.patch                                    # Use 64-bit ftime in libgomp
 + buildsys.patch                                               # Minor build system hacks for building TDM-GCC in MSYS
 + diagnostic-color.patch                                       # Emit colors in GCC diagnostics when running under MinTTY
 + Handle-spaces-in-path-for-default-manifest.patch             # Allow spaces in specfile entries that expand to full paths if they are library files
-+ Windows-Follow-Posix-dir-exists-semantics-more-close.patch   # From 9f49390e2cd9085ca1cc03906a146861dbe8135f Mon Sep 17 00:00:00 2001
-+ Windows-Don-t-ignore-native-system-header-dir.patch          # From a2bc77d0e198659e72c9addb89a993007de99fe7 Mon Sep 17 00:00:00 2001
++ Windows-Don-t-ignore-native-system-header-dir.patch          # Windows: Don't ignore native system header dir
++ relocate.patch                                               # Make GCC fully relocatable, not searching any fixed paths
++ Relocate-libintl.patch                                       # Makes libintl resources in Windows binaries automatically relocatable
++ ada-unicode.patch                                            # Fix the include and define order in ada headers to allow Unicode TCHAR detection to work under MinGW.org
 + stdcxx-mingw32.patch                                         # Fixes for building libstdc++ under MinGW.org API
++ libgomp-Don-t-hard-code-MS-printf-attributes.patch           # Don't hard-code MS printf attributes
++ libgcc-ldflags.patch                                         # Propagate LDFLAGS while building libgcc_s
++ backport-longjmp-fix.patch                                   # Fix SEH frame pointer alignment
++ mingw32-ada-socket.patch                                     # Fix headers so that winsock constants are correctly found and used in Ada runtime.
++ mingw32.patch                                                # Fixes for building C and Ada under TDM-GCC
++ libstdc__-in-out.patch                                       # Don't use Microsoft-reserved `__in` or `__out` as variable names
++ eh_shmem.patch                                               # Create a shared memory handle to allow exceptions from DLLs without shared GCC DLLs
++ threads.patch                                                # Support winpthreads for the 32-bit mingw32 target and a static version of winpthreads
++ mutex-leak.patch                                             # Fix memory leak when using C++11 mutexes
++ jit-port-libgccjit-to-Windows.patch                          # Build libgccjit for MinGW targets
++ gcc-jit-Rename-libgccjit-dll.patch                           # Build libgccjit with version numbers
 + dw2.patch                                                    # Modify the GCC version string when building the DW2 unwinding flavor